rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 # Uses {#uses}

-This project is the reference design for a general technique that provides high precision timekeeping.
-It was implemented on an ARM processor that is computationally relatively limited.
-That should illustrate that a similar software solution can be used on typical application processors that have better performance.
-On Linux systems, the userland code in the project `client` folder, could be used with minor changes on most processors.
+This project is the reference design for a general technique that provides high accuracy timekeeping.
+It was implemented on an ARM processor that is relatively slow.
+That should illustrate that a similar software solution can be used on most application processors.
+On Linux systems, the userland code in the project `client` folder, could be used with minor changes on other processors.
 The GPIO code of the kernel driver in the `driver` folder is unique to the RPi processor but also could easily be rewritten for other processors.

 Although the goal of high accuracy computer timekeeping, evident from even a cursory search on the internet, has been around since at least the introduction of the Network Time Protocol, general support for high precision timekeeping over the internet is still not available.
 However, GPS reception is available everywhere and in conjunction with a daemon like pps-client can be used for that purpose now.
 Indeed, an internet search found GPS repeaters for sale that can bring GPS reception indoors with local coverage up to at least 30 meters.